liar666/AngularJS/README.md

 # AngularJS
-AngularJS experiments (basical examples from books/apps: AngularJS-CookBook & AngularJSTutorial-AndroidAppRed)
+AngularJS experiments (basical examples from books/apps: AngularJS-CookBook & AngularJSTutorial-AndroidAppRed + my attempt to write a calculator-like game in AngularJS)